Chapter 2

 .
 By default, make4ht

-compiles your TeX file three times, to obtain the
+compiles your TeX file three times to ensure

-correct hyperlinks and other features that depend on auxilary files.
+correct hyperlinks and other features that depend on auxiliary files.
 The draft

 mode